Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     **9:** After the lock of `buf1d` is acquired, `aie_dest2` starts.

-    **Note:** The stream interface does not need to acquire lock; it has inherent backward and forward pressure for data synchronization.
-Every lock acquire and release event has some cycles of overhead.
+    **Note:** The stream interface does not need to acquire lock; it has inherent an backward and forward pressure for data synchronization.
+Every lock acquires and releases event has some cycles of overhead.

 ## Graph Performance Measurement